 After graduating, Chau worked in the health field and realized that donating blood gradually became her responsibility for her family and community.

-At the age of 22, Hoang Chau owns quite a lot of "assets".
+At the age of 22, Hoang Chau owns quite a lot of "assets"

 Although it's almost Tet, there are still many people coming to donate blood.

-Duyen read that the demand for blood during the Lunar New Year holidays increased, especially rare blood types.
+Duyen read that the demand for blood during the Lunar New Year holidays increased, especially for rare blood types.
 The city's blood bank needed 2,000 more units of rare blood to reserve for emergency and treatment needs during the upcoming Lunar New Year holidays.
 Therefore, Duyen was determined to donate blood this time.

-According to research, every day the body has about 200 - 400 billion red blood cells that die naturally and are replaced by new red blood cells.
-The average life of a red blood cell is 90 - 120 days.
+According to research, every day the body has about 200-400 billion red blood cells that die naturally and are replaced by new red blood cells.
+The average life of a red blood cell is 90-120 days.
 The body will continuously produce new red blood cells and compensate.

 Source: https://nld.com.vn/nguoi-tre-geo-mam-xuan-tu-nhung-giot-mau-hong-196250126163127264.htm